Citizens Walk Against Soot Pollution in Port Harcourt, Nigeria’s Oil City

 Also in 2017, the Federal Government set up a Technical Committee on Black Soot to investigate and make recommendations for short, medium and long-term solutions.
 The committee was made up of representatives of National Oil Spill Detection and Response Agency (NOSDRA), heads of security outfits, IOCs, air quality experts and climatologists.
 Despite these efforts, however, the black soot persisted with negative impacts on the health of citizens, especially children.

-It was against these backgrounds that the concerned citizens led by Eugene Abel and non-governmental organisations including Social Action embarked on Streets Walk Campaign to protest against black soot on April 19, 2018.
+It was against these backgrounds that the concerned citizens led by Eugene Abel and non-governmental organisations including Alone embarked on Streets Walk Campaign to protest against black soot on April 19, 2018.

 Another street protest is expected to hold on May 5, 2018, if no concrete steps are taken by the authorities to address the demands of the citizens as presented to them during this walk.